Terms of Use

 6.2 Downloaded PDF Attestation

-Where the workflow is described as a downloaded PDF attestation, the Service is intended only to attest, at most, that the client application represented that it observed a source document hash from a stated source URL or hostname and supplied associated transport, download, and integrity evidence.
+Where the workflow is described as a downloaded PDF attestation, the Service attests, at most, that the client application represented that it observed a source document hash from a stated source URL or hostname and supplied associated transport, download, and integrity evidence.

 This does not mean that In Good Company verified that the source institution truly issued, endorsed, or approved the document, or that the contents of the document are correct.